Find short time apartments rentals in Vienna with KURZZEiTmiete

 Temporary living in Austria’s federal capital

-You’re temporarily relocating to Vienna for work reasons?
+You’re temporarily relocating to Vienna for work or educational reasons?
 KURZZEiTmiete is a great choice for short-term rentals in the capital city of Austria.
-Find your perfect apartment, move right in and feel at home – with us, temporary living is easy!
+Find your perfect furnished apartment, move right in and feel at home – with us, temporary living is easy!

 Furnished apartments for rent